kubeflow/website/content/docs/pipelines/build-component.md

 Each component usually includes two parts:

-``Client code``
-  The code that talks to endpoints to submit jobs.
+* **Client code:** The code that talks to endpoints to submit jobs.
 For example, code to talk to the Google Dataproc API to submit a Spark job.

-``Runtime code``
-  The code that does the actual job and usually runs in the cluster.
+* **Runtime code:** The code that does the actual job and usually runs in the cluster.
 For example, Spark code that transforms raw data into preprocessed data.

 Note the naming convention for client code and runtime code&mdash;for a task named "mytask":